yehjxraymond/wqu_econometrics_group_proj/submission3/Algorithmic Trading.md

 ![png](assets/output_14_1.png)

 As we can see above, the pairs do not seem to have high degree of correlation.
-We will attempt to validate our hypthesis that the daily returns of the pair follows a stationary trend.
+We will attempt to validate our hypothesis that the daily returns of the pair follows a stationary trend.

 The spread for the daily return on the two cryptocurrencies will be plotted first.